inkarkat/vim-CountJump/README.md

   exception thrown (from a client-supplied Funcref).
 - ENH: Allow client-supplied Funcrefs to throw a "CountJump: &lt;error text&gt;" exception to issue custom errors.
+- Prevent a custom text object from clobbering the register passed to a custom operator (as :omaps defined by this plugin).

+__You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.041!__

 ##### 1.90    11-Feb-2018
 - Rename g:CountJump\_Context to g:CountJump\_MotionContext, to avoid a clash